2018 15" MacBook Pro (RP560X) [8th,6C,H] + RX Vega 64 @ 32Gbps-TB3 (Mantiz Venus) + macOS 10.14 & Win10 [mac_editor]

 - Repeat Step 5-7 for every Windows boot to ensure the internal display works.
 If the internal display is not required, just boot with the eGPU plugged in.

 Basically, to keep the internal display active, the eGPU needs to be uninstalled from the Device Manager in a prior boot.
 Then the eGPU + internal display should function as long as you boot with the AMD eGPU plugged in.
+If internal display is not needed, just boot with eGPU plugged in.

 The following paragraph is the mini-backstory of why I switched.